ksingl21/DataFactoryCICDLinkedTemplates/Notes/ADFLinkedTemplatesOverview.md

 - No API or way to check how many SAS tokens are on a Storage Account
 - No way to delete a SAS once it has been created (have to let it expire)
 - Have to give elevated permissions on a Storage Account in order to generate a SAS token
 - AzureFileCopy@6 Azure Pipeline task only works on Windows agents.
-Have to use a different approach (ex: az storage blob) for Linux agents
+Have to use a different approach (ex: az storage blob) for other agents (Linux, etc.)

 ## **New Approach Using Linked Template Specs**